Graduate Teaching Assistant Teaching Preparation Certificate Program

 - Write a 1- to 2-page reflection paper describing your microTeaching experience that incorporates feedback received during your post-activity follow-ups.

 - Observe two different professors while they are teaching and write a 1- to 2-page reflection paper on what you have learned from those observations.
 You may conduct your observations in courses in which you are currently enrolled.
 Or, you can observe other professors (with their permission).
+Only one reflection paper is needed for this part, in which you compare and contrast the teaching styles and approaches of the two professors you observed.

 - Construct a Teaching Philosophy Statement and have it reviewed by an LT&ITC staff member.